 AJA was incorporated in 1981 through the merger of the National Jail Association and the National Jail Managers’ Association.
 That same year, AJA held its first Annual Training Conference & Jail Expo in Concord, California with 50 attendees and 6 exhibitors.
-Today, AJA’s Annual Conference & Jail Expo brings together more than 2,200 jail practitioners from across the country to train, network, and meet on issues facing our Nation’s jails.
+Today, AJA’s Conference & Jail Expo brings together more than 2,200 jail practitioners from across the country to train, network, and meet on issues facing our Nation’s jails.
 The Conference features a Jail Expo that offers numerous opportunities for attendees to view and learn from hundreds of vendors who provide products and services needed to run their jails.

 Until 1986, the executive duties fell upon the President, the Chairman of the Board, and the Secretary-Treasurer.
 In 1986, AJA’s first Executive Director, Francis R. “Dick” Ford, was hired to take charge of the association’s executive duties.
 That same year, AJA established its headquarters in Hagerstown, Maryland, approximately 70 miles northwest of Washington D.C.
 The membership at that time numbered approximately 700.

 In 1987, AJA began publishing its award-winning magazine American Jails, which reaches government personnel at the local, State, and national levels and numerous individuals from the private sector.
 American Jails has the distinction of being the only magazine geared solely to jail issues with articles covering both the American and foreign jail scenes.